bossanova808/script.service.checkpreviousepisode/README.md

 If it detects you've started playback of an episode you probably shouldn't have, the video will be paused, and you'll get a pop up window with options to stop playback, carry on on this occasion, or carry on and also mark the show as one to ignore from now on.

-Skinners can even skin the select dialogue by listening to a Window property `CheckPreviousEpisode` which is set to `MissingPreviousEpisode` when the select dialogue is showing (search the [Confluence repo](https://github.com/xbmc/skin.confluence)) for `CheckPreviousEpisode` for an example of how this can be done).
+Skinners can even skin the select dialogue by listening to a Window property `CheckPreviousEpisode` which is set to `MissingPreviousEpisode` when the select dialogue is showing (search the [Confluence repo](https://github.com/xbmc/skin.confluence) for `CheckPreviousEpisode` for an example of how this can be done).

-Support via the forum thread: <https://forum.kodi.tv/showthread.php?tid=355464>
+Support via the forum thread: <https://forum.kodi.tv/showthread.php?tid=355464>, or open an issue here.

 Available form  the main Kodi repository (legacy Python 2 version for Kodi Leia and below, Python 3 version for Kodi Matrix and on).